Is Hibachi As We Know It Authentically Japanese?

 For thousands of years, open-topped hibachi shichirin grills were used to heat homes and bowl water in Japan.
 Clearly, those aren’t the applications or characteristics Americans think of when we think “hibachi.”

-At American hibachi restaurants, you’re guaranteed to find a chef at each table who prepares your order on a large griddle right in front you.
-Sometimes, the chef will even show off his or her extra-stealthy chopping skills, and engage the table by having guests catch shrimp, steak, pork, or chicken in their mouths.
-As mentioned, American hibachi restaurants don’t actually use the traditional hibachi grill to cook food, because hibachi weren’t originally created for cooking, and Western buildings weren’t designed to ventilate burning coal.
-You might also be surprised to learn the style of cooking isn’t called hibachi in Japan, either – it’s actually called teppanyaki, which is another style of Japanese cuisine.
+At American hibachi restaurants, you’re guaranteed to find a chef at each table who prepares your order on a large griddle right in front of you.
+People love hibachi dishes because each dish provided is packed with flavor.
+Hibachi restaurants are also known for having a wide range of flavorful sauce options such as yum yum sauce, teriyaki sauce, and soy sauce to complement the food.
+They will prepare foods ranging from fried rice to sirloin steak.
+Sometimes, the chef will even show off their extra-stealthy chopping skills, and engage the table by having guests catch hibachi shrimp, hibachi steak, hibachi pork, hibachi chicken, or hibachi vegetables in their mouths.
+However, although many Americans think their food is hibachi-style, as mentioned, American hibachi restaurants don’t actually use the traditional hibachi grill for cooking food.
+This is because hibachi wasn’t originally created for cooking, and Western buildings weren’t designed to ventilate burning coal.
+You might also be surprised to learn the cooking style isn’t called hibachi in Japan, either – it’s actually called teppanyaki, which is another style of Japanese cuisine.

 American Hibachi vs. Teppanyaki